-Performance measure 2017-18 2018-19 2019-20 2020-21 2021-28 target target target target target Residents in our District annually adopt water conservation techniques in their homes and/or businesses (as measured in the annual Customer Satisfaction Survey).
+Performance measure 2017-18 target 2018-19 target 2019-20 target 2020-21 target 2021-28 target Residents in our District annually adopt water conservation techniques in their homes and/or businesses (as measured in the annual Customer Satisfaction Survey).
 New ≥65% ≥65% ≥65% ≥65% Water restrictions imposed due to drought.
 New 0 0 0 0 The percentage of real water loss from the local authority's networked reticulation system (including a description of the methodology used to calculate this).
-WaterNZ Benchloss ≤ Less than 25% 25% 25% 25% 25% The average consumption of drinking water per day per resident within the territorial authority district. ≤ Less than 500 litres
+WaterNZ Benchloss ≤ Less than 25% The average consumption of drinking water per day per resident within the territorial authority district. ≤ Less than 500 litres